-The Summer Internship Project of titled "A Descriptive Study to assess the level of compliance is hereby approved as a certified study in management carried out and presented in a manner satisfactorily to warrant its acceptance as a prerequisite for the award of Post Graduate approve any statement made, opinion expressed, or conclusion drawn therein but approve the report only for the purpose it is submitted.
+The Summer Internship Project of titled "A Descriptive Study to assess the level of compliance presented in a manner satisfactorily to warrant its acceptance as a prerequisite for the award of Post Graduate Diploma in Health and Hospital Management for which it has been submitted By Ms. Nikita Gaur.
+It is understood that by this approval the undersigned do not necessarily endorse or approve any statement made, opinion expressed, or conclusion drawn therein but approve the report only for the purpose it is submitted.